SamArsanios/cabin-quest/README.md

 ## API

-- The backend API for this project created by me and can be found in [github](https://github.com/SamArsanios/cabin-quest-ap).
+- The backend API for this project can be found [here](https://github.com/SamArsanios/cabin-quest-ap).

 ## Built with